Bioinformatics (journal)

 Bioinformatics is a biweekly peer-reviewed open-access scientific journal covering research and software in bioinformatics and computational biology.
-It is the official journal of the International Society for Computational Biology (ISCB), together with PLOS Computational Biology.
+It is an official journal of the International Society for Computational Biology (ISCB), together with Bioinformatics Advances.

 The journal was established as Computer Applications in the Biosciences (CABIOS) in 1985.
 The founding editor-in-chief was Robert J. Beynon.
-In 1998, the journal obtained its current name and established an online version of the journal.
-It is published by Oxford University Press and, as of 2014, the editors-in-chief are Alfonso Valencia and Janet Kelso.
+In 1998, the journal obtained its current name and established an online version.

+It is published by Oxford University Press and, As of 2014, the editors-in-chief are Alfonso Valencia and Janet Kelso.

 Previous editors include Chris Sander, Gary Stormo, Christos Ouzounis, Martin Bishop, and Alex Bateman.
-In 2014, these five editors were appointed the first Honorary Editors of Bioinformatics.
+In 2014, these five editors were appointed the first Honorary Editors.

 According to the Journal Citation Reports, the journal has a 2024 impact factor of 5.4.

 From 1998 to 2004, Bioinformatics was the official journal of the ISCB.
-In 2004, as many ISCB members had institutional subscriptions to Bioinformatics, ISCB decided not to renew its contract with the journal.
-As of 2005, PLOS Computational Biology became the official ISCB journal.
-In January 2009 Bioinformatics again became an official journal of the ISCB, alongside PLOS Computational Biology.
+In 2004, as many ISCB members had institutional subscriptions, the society did not renew its contract.

+As of 2005, PLOS Computational Biology became an official ISCB journal.
+In January 2009, Bioinformatics again became an official journal of the ISCB, alongside PLOS Computational Biology.
+The ISCB currently designates Bioinformatics Advances and Bioinformatics as its official journals.

-The proceedings of the Intelligent Systems for Molecular Biology conference and the European Conference on Computational Biology have been published in special issues of Bioinformatics since 2001 and 2002, respectively.
+The proceedings of the Intelligent Systems for Molecular Biology and the European Conference on Computational Biology have been published in special issues of Bioinformatics since 2001 and 2002, respectively.

-Following budget problems, Greek universities dropped their subscriptions to Bioinformatics in 2013.
+Following budget problems, Greek universities dropped their subscriptions in 2013.